eight-molecules/weather-feather-bme280/README.md

 3. Go to API Keys.
 4. Generate an API Key.
 5. Copy the API Key.
-6. Paste the API Key into `main.cpp` at line 17.
+6. Paste the API Key into `env.h`.
 7. Go to My Devices.
-8. Copy the Device ID into `main.cpp` at line 18.
+8. Copy the Device ID into `env.h`.
-9. Copy the Device Password into `main.cpp` at line 19.
+9. Copy the Device Password into `env.h`.

 ## Installation
 1. Install Visual Studio Code and the PlatformIO extension.